Jinpukaku Mansion (National Important Cultural Property)

 - Closed

-- Monday(The next day for Public holidays), The next day for Public holidays, New Year's holiday
+- Monday(The next day in case of Public holiday), The next day of Public holiday, New Year's Holiday

 - Fees